 New Zealand has always been a strong contender when it comes to comedy.
 From The Laughing Samoans to the Topp Twins, to Flight of the Conchords and more recent successes like Madeleine Sami and Melanie Bracewell, the deadpan and self-deprecating charm of Kiwi comedy has always enchanted audiences both at home and abroad.

 One such comedian who is finding success with her unique brand of funny is Angella Dravid.
-Dravid is no stranger to hitting the mark with her stand-up, having won the Billy T Award in 2017 and has since appeared in numerous TV shows, such as Jono and Ben, Golden Boy and, more recently, the TVNZ hit, Taskmaster NZ.
-Known for her dark and awkward sense of humour, Dravid graced the stages at this year’s NZ Intl Comedy Festival, both as part of the Best Foods Comedy Gala and with her solo show, Stories for Adults.
+Dravid is no stranger to hitting the mark with her stand-up, having won the Billy T Award in 2017 and has since appeared in numerous TV shows, such as Jono and Ben, Golden Boy and, more recently, the TVNZ hit, Taskmaster NZ and is known for her dark and awkward sense of humour.

 We spoke to Angella about how she got her start in comedy, her inspirations and the success of female comedians in New Zealand.